aaronbenny0506-lang/pdf-rag-app/README.md

 - **Streaming responses**: Stream LLM tokens to the UI as they're generated instead of waiting for the full answer, for a snappier feel.
-- **Citation highlighting**: Link answers back to the exact page/paragraph in the original PDF (e.g. an embedded PDF viewer that jumps to the cited page).
+- **Citation highlighting**: Link answers back to the exact page/paragraph in the original PDF (eg: an embedded PDF viewer that jumps to the cited page).
 - **Persistent chat history**: Save conversations per user so they survive a page refresh, instead of resetting on reload.
 - **Offline/local LLM option**: Add an Ollama backend as a fallback so the app can run fully offline without depending on a hosted API or rate limits.
-- **Better chunking**: Explore semantic or layout-aware chunking (e.g. respecting headings/tables) instead of fixed-size character splitting, to improve retrieval quality on structured PDFs.
+- **Better chunking**: Explore semantic or layout-aware chunking (eg: respecting headings/tables) instead of fixed-size character splitting, to improve retrieval quality on structured PDFs.